Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 When no default browser is available, `az login` will use the device code authentication flow.
 This can also be selected manually by running `az login --use-device-code`.

+#### Authenticate via the Azure Developer CLI

+`DefaultAzureCredential` and `AzureDeveloperCliCredential` can authenticate as the user signed in to the [Azure Developer CLI][azd_cli].
+To sign in to the Azure Developer CLI, run `azd login`.
+On a system with a default web browser, the Azure Developer CLI will launch the browser to authenticate a user.

+When no default browser is available, `azd login` will use the device code authentication flow.
+This can also be selected manually by running `azd login --use-device-code`.

 ## Key concepts

 ### Credentials